blindsphynx/TextPreprocessingAndShingleAlgorithm/README.md

 ## Description

-This programme is created for text normalization in order to prepare the text for search of text borrowings.
+This programme compares two texts in order to find text borrowings in one of them and returns the result in percentage of borrowings.

-It deletes stop words in input text
+Before comparing, texts are processed: they are normalized, divided into shingles and hashed.

 ## API